robstat7/Raam/src/README.md

 || THAT WHOSE NATURE IS TRUE.
 THAT WHO IS IMMORTAL. ||

-# Raam kernel
+# Raam Core

-Raam is a free and open source 64-bit Unix-like operating system kernel for x86-64-based PC.
+Raam is a free and open source 64-bit Computer Software System's Core for x86-64-based PC.

 Updates on my work can be read at [Discussions](https://github.com/robstat7/Raam/discussions).